rdhar/gitops-2024/.github/README.md

 - Create a draft pull request that targets the main branch: `gh pr create --draft --base main`

 > [!IMPORTANT]
-> Pull Request must be set to draft to prevent CODEOWNER reviewers being assigned until the pull request is ready.
+> Pull Requests must be set to draft to prevent CODEOWNER reviewers being assigned until the pull request is ready.
 > This cannot be set by default.
 See [open discussion](https://github.com/orgs/community/discussions/6943).
 > Unfortunately this also cannot be automated because action runners, using `GITHUB_TOKEN` for authentication, are unable to run `gh pr ready --undo` as the integration is unavailable.
 See [open discussion](https://github.com/cli/cli/issues/8910)

+- The workflow will run through the tests (fmt, validate, TFLint), then run `terraform plan` and post the plan to the pull request and workflow job summary.
+- To approve the plan, comment on the plan with: **terraform plan approved**
 - When the [Workflows](#workflows) have completed, mark the PR as ready to assign a reviewer from CODEOWNERS. (again cannot be automated on a runner)
-- If the PR is approved, the workflow will run again to apply the changed.

 ### When to apply?